Lordog/my-claude-code/ARCHITECTURE.md

 ### 1. Request Processing Flow

 ```
-User Request → Lead Agent → Output Parser → Tool Executor → Context Update → Response
+User Request → Lead Agent (Loop-based Execution) → Response
 ```

 **Step-by-step process:**

 1. **User Input**: User submits a request through CLI or API
-2. **Lead Agent Processing**: The Lead Agent receives the request and generates a response
+2. **Lead Agent Processing**: The Lead Agent receives the request and enters a loop-based execution mode
-3. **Output Parsing**: The response is parsed to extract content and tool actions
+3. **Loop Execution**: The agent can make multiple tool calls and task delegations in a loop
-4. **Tool Execution**: Any tool actions are executed by the Tool Executor
+4. **Tool Execution**: Tools are executed within the agent loop with results fed back to the agent
-5. **Context Update**: Results are stored in the Context Manager
+5. **Task Delegation**: Lead Agent can delegate tasks to sub-agents via Task tool
+6. **Exit Condition**: Loop continues until the agent calls the Exit tool (success/failed)
-6. **Response**: Final response is returned to the user
+7. **Response**: Final response is returned to the user

 ### 2. Agent Task Routing Flow

 ```
-Request → LeadAgent → Task Tool (Router) → Sub-Agent Processing → Tool Execution → Response
+Request → LeadAgent (Loop) → Task Tool (Router) → Sub-Agent (Loop) → Exit Tool → Response
 ```

 **When sub-agents are involved:**

-1. **LeadAgent Processing**: The LeadAgent receives the request and determines if a sub-agent is needed
+1. **LeadAgent Processing**: The LeadAgent receives the request and enters loop-based execution
 2. **Task Tool Routing**: The LeadAgent calls the Task tool with the task details and subagent_type
 3. **Sub-Agent Selection**: The Task tool routes the task to the specified sub-agent based on subagent_type
-4. **Processing**: The sub-agent processes the request using its specialized tools and capabilities
+4. **Sub-Agent Loop**: The sub-agent processes the request in its own loop with multiple tool calls
+5. **Exit Condition**: Sub-agent continues until it calls the Exit tool (success/failed)
-5. **Result Integration**: Results are returned through the Task tool back to the LeadAgent
+6. **Result Integration**: Results are returned through the Task tool back to the LeadAgent
+7. **LeadAgent Continuation**: LeadAgent continues its loop until it calls the Exit tool

 ## Core Components